-- 2. An interceptor system may be constructed along the rear lot line of the lower or downstream lot, solely upon the downstream lot, within a minimum 20-foot wide drainage easement. - a.
-The system shall consist of an interceptor swale, underground system with collection inlets, or a combination of both and shall collect and convey the flows from the upstream lots to a City System designed to receive the flows. - b.
-In cases where swales only are utilized, the minimum easement width may be reduced, with the approval of the City Engineer, if the depth of the swale is shallow enough to maintain a mow-able slope within the swale with the reduced easement width. - 3.
-Single swale, minimum 6-inch depth, between lots alongside lot lines when lots are at the same grade. - 4.
+- b.
+In cases where swales only are utilized, the minimum easement width may be reduced, with the approval of the Director of Public WorksCity Engineer, if the depth of the swale is shallow enough to maintain a mewablemow-able slope within the swale with the reduced easement width. - Single swale, minimum 6-inch depth, between lots alongside lot lines when lots are at the same grade. - 4.
 Single swale, minimum 6-inch depth, along the downhill side of the side lot line between two lots which have a grade difference requiring small retaining wall or exaggerated slope.
 (Swale shall be on the uphill side of the retaining wall.)